kobikwelu/Cloud-native-tp/readme.md

    Note - Test plans are prone to changes and multiple version updates after collaborating with cross-functional partners.
-   This is shortened for brevity and illustation pueposes
+   This is shortened for brevity and illustation purposes

    Introduction